m4c0/terminus/README.md

-# ecow-template
+# terminus

-Template repo for ECOW projects
+Library for running terminal process embedded in a pseudo-terminal